scylladb/scylladb/docs/using-scylla/integrations/scylla-cdc-source-connector-quickstart.rst

 Connector configuration
 -----------------------

-After you have successfully configured Scylla and Kafka, the next step is to configure the connector and start it up.
+After you have successfully configured ScyllaDB and Kafka, the next step is to configure the connector and start it up.

 Configuration using Confluent Control Center
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you use Confluent Platform, the easiest way to configure and start up the Scylla CDC Source Connector is to use Confluent Control Center web interface.
+If you use Confluent Platform, the easiest way to configure and start up the ScyllaDB CDC Source Connector is to use Confluent Control Center web interface.

 #.
 Open the Confluent Control Center.
 By default, it is started at port ``9021``: